M7mdAboBakr/Corona-EDA-Model/README.md

 An interactive Streamlit dashboard analyzing COVID-19 patient medical records and predicting diagnosis outcomes using Machine Learning.

-The dataset contains patient demographics and health conditions (e.g. age, diabetes, hypertension, obesity, etc.) with outcomes such as diagnosis.
+The dataset contains patient demographics and health conditions (e.g. age, diabetes, hypertension, obesity, etc.) with outcomes such as diagnosis and mortality.

 ---